 I feel weirdly embarrassed about this, but I actually don’t watch that many Youtube videos.
-It wasn’t until the quarantine started that I became more and more interested in documentaries like TempleOS: Down the Rabbit Hole.
+It wasn’t until the quarantine started that I became more and more interested in documentaries like TempleOS: Down the Rabbit Hole about the schizophrenic programmer Terry Davis.
 The internet is a gold mine of discovery for documentaries of this type because there are trillions of accounts and content that gets buried in the machine and you never know if you might be the first one to stumble across something.

 All that being said, I was definitely far from the first one to discover TempleOS Down the Rabbit Hole documentary.
 Fredrik Knudsen‘s hour and a half long video on Youtube currently has over 4 million views.
 Terry Davis, the subject of the documentary, however, was a largely unknown figure for most of his life.
 For those who haven’t seen the documentary and want a brief summary, the next few paragraphs will hopefully offer a reasonable picture.

 Terry suffered from schizophrenia and was unemployed for the majority of his life, confined to his parents home with little connection to the outside world aside from his computer.
 The people who did know of him probably knew his through his various handles on Reddit and programming forums such as Hacker News.
 This was because Terry would obsessively share links to his custom built operating system, which went by several different names but became more well known under the name TempleOS.

 This obsessive sharing along with his often incomprehensible messages would result in him getting shadow banned, so nobody would actually be seeing what he wrote.
 Few people were interested in using his operating system because it didn’t have a connection to the internet, and only supported 16 colors.
 He would also draw ridicule and even get pranked by people who found his strange and sometimes disturbing behavior amusing.